 Non-payment – After we have given you notice that we did not receive a payment that is due from you, we may suspend or cancel the Service to which that overdue payment relates, if you do not pay the overdue amount promptly.

-Trials – If you sign up to a paid for Service on a trial period, you may need to cancel the trial Service by the end of the trial period to avoid incurring any further charges.
+Trials – If you sign up to a paid for Service on a trial period, you may need to cancel it by the end of the trial period to avoid incurring any further charges.
 If you sign up for a subscription service and you do not cancel it by the end of the trial period, your access to the subscription service may continue and where so, you may be charged at the end of the trial period.

 Redemption Codes – If you sign up to a paid for Service and you have a redemption code that entitles you to receive a Service at a reduced price or for free, you must provide the redemption code when you sign up to the Service.
 Redemption codes cannot be exchanged for cash or redeemed against the price of other services.

-Refunds – You are entitled to a cancellation period of 14 days following the date that your subscription for a Service is activated (“Cooling Off Period”).
+Refunds – New Customers: You are entitled to a cancellation period of 14 days following the date that your subscription for a Service is activated (“Cooling Off Period”).
 By signing up for a Service, you are requesting that we provide the Service to you within your Cooling Off Period.
 If you cancel a paid for Service during the Cooling Off Period you may be entitled to receive a refund in accordance with the refund information that was provided to you before your signed up and can be found in your Experian account.
 If you would like to, you can exercise your right to cancel the Services by using the following notice: Notice of Statutory Contract Cancellation under the Distance Selling Regulations.

 Providing the Services - We will provide the Services to you with reasonable skill and care and we will obtain and provide the information we make available to you through the Services with reasonable skill and care.
 We do not guarantee the information we receive from third parties (including the details you provide) is accurate, complete or up to date.